 This is the first of a two-part article on the origin and development of African Liberation Day (ALD).
 The celebration of African Liberation Day (ALD) in the United States began in May 1972 in Washington, D.C.
 More than 60,000 people participated in this historic event.

-From the 1980s through 1997, NBUF Chicago Chapter sponsored African Liberation Day on the Westside, where we marched down Madison Street and culminated with a rally and cultural program in Garfield Park.
+From the 1980s through 1997, NBUF Chicago Chapter sponsored African Liberation Day (ALD) on the West Side, where we marched down Madison Street and culminated with a rally and cultural program in Garfield Park.
 These ALD events were very successful and we were very honored to sponsor them.
 Other groups are now sponsoring African Liberation Day celebrations and activities throughout the United States.

-As we prepare to participate in the upcoming weekend of events and activities, we must always remember the origin and development of African Liberation Day.
+As we prepare to participate in the upcoming ALD events and activities around the world, we must always remember the origin and development of African Liberation Day.
 Our ancestor, Kwame Ture, explained, “ALD was founded by Kwame Nkrumah on the occasion of the First Conference of Independent States held in Accra, Ghana and attended by eight independent states.
 The 15th of April was declared African Freedom Day to mark each year the onward process of the liberation movement, and to symbolize the determination of the people of Africa to free themselves from foreign domination and exploitation.”

 The capturing of millions of African people, who were placed in slavery and introduced into the western hemisphere as property and commodities, is the backdrop upon which we commemorate African Liberation Day.